 Kristen Stewart and Will Smith

 "Kristen Stewart may not be known for hitting the gym, but she's one tough cookie, and she did get to show off some fight moves in Snow White and the Huntsman.
 Plus, her loyal fans around the world would be sure to send her sponsor gifts whenever she was in trouble."

 "Not only is Will Smith still a superbuff action star, but likeabilty is an important part of playing The Hunger Games.
 Who doesn't like Will Smith?
 And if we know anything from his Fresh Prince days, Will can smooth talk his way out of any sticky situation."

 — Molly Goodson, vice president of content

-He's older, wiser, and after playing Jason Bourne could clearly outsmart any of these younger tributes.
+"Matt Damon is older, wiser, and after playing Jason Bourne could clearly outsmart any of these younger tributes.
 Plus, he was a genius in Good Will Hunting, a con artist in The Talented Mr. Ripley, a poker pro in Rounders, and a thief in Oceans Eleven.
 Each role has basically prepared him for winning the Games.
 Also, have you seen his arms lately?
 Clearly he's gearing up for something big.
-Might as well throw him into the arena and see what happens.
+Might as well throw him into the arena and see what happens."

 — Lisa Sugar, editor in chief